 It's a familiar feeling for anyone who lives in a major city.
 The problem is, I don't.
 Last winter, I put my Washington, D.C., condo on the market, got married and semiretired from a career in politics.
 Burnt out on the urban warrior life -- and the constant visual backdrop of strolling Bermuda shorts -- I was ready for greener pastures, which I found outside D.C. near a little town by the name of Burkittsville, Md.
 Sure enough, I got 'em.
 Until The Blair Witch Project, that is.

 Pedestrians used to be a rare sight in Burkittsville, which has a population of fewer than 200 residents.
 But these days, they're all over the place.
 They're looking for the graveyard and other spots featured in the blockbuster movie about three students who disappeared in the woods while filming a documentary about a fictitious witch.
-The tourists come with the idea of re-creating the "Blair Witch" experience and meeting the colorful locals who were featured in the movie, which was made by five guys from Orlando known collectively as Haxan Films.
+The tourists come with the idea of re-creating the "Blair Witch" experience and meeting the colorful locals who were featured in the movie, which was made by five guys from Orlando known collectively as Haxan Films.;;Of course, those of us who live in the Burkittsville area wonder where these people are, too.
+Sure, we recognized the brief pan across the acres of farmland that flashed on the big screen.
+But the wild-eyed characters who live in trailer parks or fish at Coffin Rock don't live here or anywhere else in the Valley, as we like to call the Middletown Valley.
+And it's impossible to get lost in the woods around our area for more than a day.
+The creepy part of the movie was actually not even filmed here.

 Oh, and there's no witch, either.